aritang/aritang.github.io/content/posts/anniversary1.md

 Two years! ***Ariana's Blog*** quietly turns another page today.
 Another anniversary, another orbit around this little sun of words.

 Small but meaningful changes have crept in.
-I've been trying to write more independently — keeping AI at arm’s length, except grammar debug.
-There's a certain procrastination settling in.
-Perhaps next year, I’ll shake it off.
-My taste in classical music has evolved, too — reshaped by evenings spent in concert halls instead of restaurants, my shopping and dining budgets willingly surrendered to (a lot of) Rachmaninoff and Tchaikovsky.
+I've been trying to write more independently, to keep AI assistance at some distance except grammar debugs.
+There's a certain procrastination settling in — perhaps next year I’ll shake it off a bit.
+My taste in classical music has evolved, too — reshaped by evenings spent in concert halls instead of restaurants, my shopping and dining budgets willingly surrendered to (a lot of) Tchaikovsky, Rachmaninov and Chopin.

 For the year ahead, I wish both my emotions and the blog's updating rhythms be more stable.
 And also, I may better organize these scattered daily fragments into more coherent passages.